 What is Zakat?

-Zakat, or charity, is the purification of held wealth; a donation which is made once a year when certain individual circumstances are met and held for the minimum term.
-Your Zakat donation is distributed by Orphans in Need to those in need, including impoverished children living in famine, families living in conflict and anyone less fortunate.
+Zakat, or charity, is defined as the purification of held wealth.
+Zakat is a donation which is made once a year when certain conditions are met and held for a full Islamic year.
+Your Zakat donation is distributed by Orphans in Need to those who are most vulnerable, including impoverished children living in famine, families living in conflict and anyone less fortunate.

 – Of Muslim faith